81st Plains Conference

 By Air

-While Lethbridge is home to a small airport, we recommend that those flying to the conference arrive at Calgary International Airport (YYC), where they will clear customs and immigrations, and proceed to Lethbridge by rental car, bus, or through one of our organized tours.
+While Lethbridge is home to a small airport, we recommend that those flying to the conference arrive at Calgary International Airport (YYC), where they will clear customs and immigrations, and proceed to Lethbridge by rental car, bus, or our organized tour.
 Alternatively, Great Falls International Airport (GTF) is about a three-hour drive from Lethbridge.
 You will just need to ensure that you are permitted to take your rental car across the international border.

 For those not wanting to rent a car, there are two bus services that can deliver you to Lethbridge.

 There is a Red Arrow bus that departs the Calgary airport to Lethbridge at 5:00 pm Mondays-Thursdays.
-Return trips on Saturday or Sunday depart at 8:15 am and 8:30 am respectively, arriving at 11:55 am or12:10 pm.
-International travellers should allow themselves at least two hours to clear customs and security in Calgary.
+Return trips on Saturday or Sunday depart at 8:15 am and 8:30 am respectively, arriving at 11:55 am or 12:10 pm.
+International travelers should allow themselves at least two hours to clear customs and security in Calgary.
 To book transit and check for more up-to-date schedules, visit: https://www.redarrow.ca

 Another option is Flixbus, which has just started operation in southern Alberta.
 There are many more Calgary-Lethbridge departures than Red Arrow, and the price is less.
 But Flixbus, at the time that we are writing this, does not offer a direct airport departure.
 These buses leave from the downtown Calgary bus terminal.
 During rush hour, you may need to allow yourself up to an hour to get downtown, and taxi fare will be around $100 Canadian.
 Their website is: https://www.flixbus.ca